 Punitive Damages

-This is given under unique conditions, which our attorneys may explain during a consultation.
-Typically, it only applies to egregious accidents where it is necessary to set a cautionary example for others to follow in order to prevent similar irresponsibility.
+This is given under unique conditions, which we may explain during a consultation.
+Typically, it only applies to egregious accidents where it is necessary to set a cautionary example for others to follow in order to prevent similar irresponsibility per South Carolina Code §15-32-530.
 If the death was due to an intentional act or sheer reckless behavior, it may apply in your case.

 When to File a Wrongful Death Claim